rahji/zest_firmware/README.md

 # Zest Shield Firmware

 This is software for an Arduino Uno (with the [Zest Shield](https://github.com/rahji/zestshield)) used to convert an Epilog Zing laser cutter/engraver to a machine for exposing cyanotype prints with an off-the-shelf UV laser.
-The goal of the project is to share all the electronic and mechanical designs, software, and documentation needed to reproduce this transformation from a proprietary mostly-obsolete machine ("dead media" device, cf [Bruce Sterling](http://www.deadmedia.org/)) to an open source device for creation ("zombie media" device, cf [Garnet Hertz and Jussi Parikka](https://www.researchgate.net/publication/273062231_Five_Principles_of_Zombie_Media)).
+The goal of the project is to share all the electronic and mechanical designs, software, and documentation needed to reproduce this transformation from a proprietary defunct media device to an open source system for experimental mark making.

 ## What Does it Do?